-The EASIEST houseplant to grow – even if you have a black thumb!
+The EASIEST houseplant to grow – even if you have a brown thumb!

 When it comes to houseplants, few are more popular or well-known than the pothos (Epipremnum aureum).
 Also commonly known as devil’s ivy, these vining plants can be found in nearly every houseplant lover’s home.
 They are easy to grow, affordable, and forgiving plants that look great in nearly any spot in your home.
 So how exactly do you keep these tropical plants happy indoors?
 Here’s what you need to know about growing pothos plants.